Meeting Date: Thursday, 14 March 2019

-- Sign the paper copy of the marked ballot document
+- Sign the copy of the marked voting form.

-- Scan the signed and marked ballot document, and email the scanned, signed document to Marc Robins, the SIP Forum Managing Director at email@example.com.
+- Scan the marked and signed voting form, and attach the associated document file to an email addressed to Marc Robins, the SIP Forum Managing Director at email@example.com.
 (PDF, JPG, TIFF, or GIF are all acceptable electronic formats)

 5.3 – Deadline for Ballot Return for Proxy Voting

-ON OR BEFORE FRIDAY, 11 DECEMBER 2017 (one business day before the Annual General Meeting) in order to be counted.
+ON OR BEFORE TUESDAY, 12 MARCH 2019 in order to be counted.

 5.4 – Ballot Counting